 It's worth noting that Mullvad no longer supports subscriptions for privacy reasons.
 This means that you'll need to resubscribe manually at the end of your plan to continue using the service.

 - More: Stay safe on the go with the best mobile VPN apps

+Mullvad uses 256-bit AES encryption, which is the gold standard I've come to expect from all top secure VPN providers.
 The company logs nothing, with only the number of concurrent connections per account being monitored.

 - More: See what we rate as the best Netflix VPN